ltw-webdev-javascript/curriculum/working-with-jquery.md

 ---
 layout: lesson
 title: "Working with jQuery"
-desc: "Use jQuery to simplify manipulating HTML while building a list of dinosaurs in Javascript."
+desc: "Use jQuery to simplify manipulating HTML while building a list of dinosaurs in JavaScript."

+markbot_submit: true
+hide_show_for_marks: true

 video: "7KqJgg7p8UQ"

 goal:
-  before: "We’re going to look at how to use jQuery to change how we work with HTML in Javascript."
+  before: "We’re going to look at how to use jQuery to change how we work with HTML in JavaScript."
   notes:
     - label: "Type it, type it real good"
       text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"